aisingapore/ai-practitioner-handbook/book/1-pre-project-phase/ai_readiness_assessment.md

-# What are some questions that an AI engineer can ask the client during pre-project scoping to assess their AI readiness?
+# How can an engineer assess a client's AI readiness?
 Contributor: Joy Lin, Senior AI Technical Consultant

 ---